Central Limit Theorem

 Where

-Mean of the Sampling Distribution = mean of the sampling distribution
+= mean of the sampling distribution

-Standard Error of the Sampling Distribution = standard error of the sampling distribution
+= standard error of the sampling distribution

-Mean of the Population Distribution = mean of the population
+= mean of the sampling distribution

-Standard Deviation of the Population Distribution= standard deviation of the population
+= standard deviation of the population

-The Concept Behind the Central Limit Theorem:
+The Concept Behind the Central Limit Theorem

 The concept of the CLT is closely related to the law of large numbers, and the Chebyshev's theorem, both of which explain the behavior of stochastic probability characteristics of a population, as the sample size increases.

-Example of the Central Limit Theorem:
+Example of the Central Limit Theorem

 According to the Central Theorem, for 10 coins, the expected value of coins which will turn up heads is 5; the probability that only 2 or 8 of the tossed coins will turn up heads is lower than the probability of the sample mean.